akoaysigod/pdjSpaceCrawl/README.md

 space - shoot <br>

 <b>Random:</b><br>
 I decided on Torque2D for this because there was only a week.
 It's easy to code something simple that would be a billion times more complicated in the other engine I usually work in.
 Anyway, I tried to make everything as obvious as possible in the scripts/C++ code.
 You should be able to modify things fairly easily.
+I haven't coded in this engine in well over a year so some of the things I'm doing probably aren't the way that they should be done.
+Probably even a year ago this was also true.

 The level generation is using automata under a certain rule set.
 If you google it you'll find very nice looking caves generated using a very similar, if not identical algorithm.
 I have no idea what I did differently from those people but even on the same scale this looks mostly like someone who played a very bad game of Tetris.